 But in the list of road factors in this report, weirdly, one sees “congestion” coded as a road condition.
 So a perfectly engineered road is safe when empty but then mysteriously becomes dangerous when loads of cars decide to use it?
 Was this report merely a fig leaf for more building of new roads?
 Congestion is a social condition — rarely an engineering one — and one that could be easily avoided through any number of means (e.g., taking one out of five drivers out of a rush hour car and putting them in a carpool).
 In any case, Montana, a state with very little congestion, hosts the most fatalities per mile driven in the country — should we count “lack of congestion” as a causal factor as well?

 It all goes back to what I like to call the “four Es” of traffic safety — engineering, education, enforcement, and exposure (on this last point, we largely have the poor economy, and the reduction in driving — and in certain types of driving — to thank for the lowest level of road fatalities since 1961).
 They are like legs of a table — pull one away, and things start to get wobbly.

 This entry was posted on Tuesday, July 7th, 2009 at 3:46 pm and is filed under Risk, Roads, Traffic Culture, Traffic Engineering, Traffic safety, Uncategorized.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.